surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_ISE.md

 Windows PowerShell ISE is a graphical host application for Windows PowerShell.
 In Windows PowerShell ISE, you can run commands and write, test, and debug scripts in a single Windows-based graphical user interface.
-Its features include Intellisense, multiline editing, tab completion, auto-save, syntax coloring, selective execution, context-sensitive help, Show Command (compose commands in a window) and support for double-byte character sets and right-to-left languages.
+Its features include IntelliSense, multiline editing, tab completion, auto-save, syntax coloring, selective execution, context-sensitive help, Show Command (compose commands in a window) and support for double-byte character sets and right-to-left languages.